clementolive/project_2/README.md

 ## Licence

-As a study project, this code is provided under the GNU public license, giving a lot of freedom to use it.
+As a study project, this code is provided under the GNU public license.